Who do we serve?

 If a patron asks a question within 15 minutes of the time when the service will close for the day, and you feel it cannot be answered in the time available, you may ask the patron to come back the next day or refer the patron to their library.

 If you are still helping a patron at the time of service closure, you have the option to deselect all the queues of the chat monitor, but then finish up your chat session with your current patron.
-Refer to the Detailed Software Handout on the AskAway Staff Portal --> Guides & Resources section for instructions.
-Remember that the service stays open until the last librarian logs off, so it is imperative that you log out of the queue at closing time.
+Remember that the service stays open until the last librarian is out of the queues, so it is imperative that you deselect all queues at closing time and then log out of the chat monitor.

 If you are unable to work a scheduled AskAway shift, please work with your local AskAway coordinator to find a replacement AskAway staff person at your institution.